 Dry cough

-This symptom—an insidious cough that could be going on for weeks that doesn’t seem to resolve, is typical in very ill HIV patients.
+This symptom, an insidious cough that may persist for weeks without resolution, is typical in severely ill HIV patients.

 Pneumonia

-The cough and the weight loss may also presage a severe infection caused by a germ that wouldn’t bother you if your immune system worked correctly.
+The cough and weight loss could be signs of a severe infection caused by a germ that wouldn’t affect you if your immune system functioned properly.
+There are numerous opportunistic infections, each with distinct symptoms.
+For example, Pneumocystis pneumonia (PCP), also known as “AIDS pneumonia,” can eventually require hospitalization.

 Night sweats